HallJoseph/2025-07-Progress-Update/src/main.typ

     column-gutter: 10pt,
     [
       #uncover((2,3,4,))[
-        For the #teq-emph("X-ray selected", fill_col: TERTIARY_COLOR) sample, I continued using the primary eRASS1 cluster catalogue of >12,000 clusters.
+        For the #teq-emph("X-ray selected", fill_col: TERTIARY_COLOR) sample, I used the primary eRASS1 cluster catalogue of >12,000 clusters.
       ]

       #uncover((3,4))[